-To make this easy for you here are the five vendor selection criteria to consider while appointing an outsourcing company:
+To make this easy for you, here are the five vendor selection criteria to consider while appointing an outsourcing company:

 1. Based on your project’s technical requirement

 Even more, you can go for a staff augmentation vendor as per your technical requirement.
-Staff augmentation is quite similar to an outsourcing strategy used to staff a project to fulfill business objectives.
+Staff augmentation is quite similar to an outsourcing strategy used to staff a project to fulfil business objectives.
 A model consists of evaluating the existing staff and then determining which additional skills are required.

 2. Based on pricing

 Now that you have a list of suitable vendors to work with, you can start looking at the price offered by each of them.
-But remember you shouldn’t just pick a company with the lowest price.
+But remember, you shouldn’t just pick a company with the lowest price.
 Think about the quality too.
 You can find an unimaginably cheap outsourcing company.
 But don’t be surprised when their work quality is also unimaginably cheap.

 From my personal experience, it’s better to choose a mid-priced level outsourcing company.
 They tend to provide quality service at a reasonable price.
-Plus, they are trying to make their way up to high-end agency so they don’t show any negligence and work smart.
+Plus, they are trying to make their way up to high-end agencies, so they don’t show any negligence and work smart.

 3. Based on experience